 Some even come with a ring light, giving you perfect lighting wherever you find yourself, and others may also include attachments for DSLRs.

 To help you discover which iPhone tripod is right for you, we've compiled some of the best options, testing them for their ease of use, and for how adaptable they are to different shooting conditions.

 Whether they bring extra attachments and lights with them is part of our consideration, alongside the build quality and materials, all of which contribute to a sense of how long you can expect to be able to rely on the hardware.

 Our top pick is the UBeesize Selfie Stick Tripod.
 Other good tripods to check out are the UBeesize Selfie Ring Light with Tripod Stand, Linkcool Octopus Phone Tripod, Amazon Basics Lightweight Tripod, and Linkcool Camera Tripod.

 Our Top Pick

 - Great height

 - A little chunky for going on the move

 The ideal device for those who want more than just a tripod in their arsenal, this pick allows users to seamlessly flick between stable shots and a selfie stick.

-It's the perfect double-up for content creators who want to vlog and take selfies without separate devices, with the tripod ale to extend from 17.5-inches to 51-inches.
+It's the perfect double-up for content creators who want to vlog and take selfies without separate devices, with the tripod ale to extend to 51-inches.
 The neck is also able to rotate 180-degrees, and the head can spin the full 360-degrees.